AlibardaWasTaken/BatrixEnergySystem/README.md

 # About This Project
 Utilities and tools for my mods.
-The `.dll` file in this repository has been **obfuscated**, and the source code has been removed.
+The source code has been removed.
 This decision was made because parts of the code were previously used without permission in other projects wich caused bugs and compability problems with my mods and game.

 ## Using the Code for Your Mod